FelixKratz/SketchyBar/README.md

 chmod +x name/of/plugin.sh
 ```
 The default plugin folder is located in `~/.config/sketchybar/plugins`.
-All plugins must work with absolute paths because relative paths will not be resolved correclty.
+All plugins must work with absolute paths because relative paths will not be resolved correctly.
 Have a look at the [discussion](https://github.com/FelixKratz/SketchyBar/discussions/12) about plugins and share your own if you want to.
 You should of course vet the code from all plugins before executing them to make sure they are not harming your computer.